tomkimpson/minimal-mistakes/index.md

 This blog serves as a resource for personal notes and a platform for scientific outreach posts.
 [Most posts](http://tomkimpson.com/posts/) are primarily related in some way to general relativity (GR), our current leading theory of gravity.
 Some posts are more technical and aimed at those with a more mathematical background, while others should be more widely understandable.
 These posts are also personally helpful in developing my own writing style and exposing any of my own misunderstandings.

 > "Writers write badly when they have something to hide.
-Clarity makes their shaky assumptions plain to the readers - and to themselves." <br> - Nick Cohen, 2007
+Clarity makes their shaky assumptions plain to the readers - and to themselves." <br> - [Nick Cohen](https://en.wikipedia.org/wiki/Nick_Cohen)

 There are also some short technical computing notes that may be useful as a reference to myself or others.